-Isaias is maintaining strength as a Category 1 hurricane (85 mph) and moving to the northwest at 12 mph (slowing down).
+Isaias has weakened slightly, but remains a Category 1 Hurricane (80 mph) and moving to the northwest at 12 mph (slowing down).
 Some small fluctuations in strength are possible over the next 48 hours as Isaias parallels the East Coast of Florida.
 Hurricane Warnings and Storm Surge Watches remain in effect for the East Coast.
+Tropical Storm Watches now for NE Florida.